-Other items are difficult to find by themselves and usually have to be bought in a set that includes multiple calibers.
+- Brass Jags – A jag is a small, slotted attachment that threads into the end of a barrel rod and is designed to hold a cleaning patch.
+Other items such as these are difficult to find by themselves and usually have to be bought in a set that includes multiple calibers.
 That is why I so strongly prefer cleaning kits with all metal parts.
-One such part that I frequently mentioned above were jags.
-A jag is a small, slotted attachment that threads into the end of a barrel rod and is designed to hold a cleaning patch.

 How to Properly Clean a Gun

 You would be shocked to know just how many shooters have never been taught how to properly clean their firearms.
 When doing any work on your firearms, the first step is to make sure that the magazine has been ejected and that the chamber is empty.
 Once this is complete, disassemble or field strip, your gun so that you can access its inner workings.

 Complete disassembly is not necessary, you just need to be able to get to the main internal parts.
 Field stripping will be more or less involved for different types and brands of firearms.
 Most manufactures include detailed instructions for disassembling your firearm in the manual.
 If you don’t have one, then you can find tons of video guides online, usually, at least one of which is produced directly by the manufacturer.